U.S. Democratic panel flags misinformation concerns to Facebook

 "Considering Facebook's enormous financial resources and the stakes of the upcoming elections, we'd ask that you dedicate additional capacity to enforce your terms of service against these types of malicious actors," Nanda added.

-A meeting of DNC representatives and Facebook took place last month ahead of the 2020 U.S. presidential primary season, the letter said.
+A meeting of DNC representatives and Facebook took place last month, ahead of the 2020 U.S. presidential primary season, the panel said.

-Facebook did not immediately respond to a Reuters request for comment late on Tuesday.
+On Wednesday, Facebook said it was in regular touch with the DNC, reviewing and taking action on any abuse it mentioned.

+Facebook has also joined sessions to train campaign participants how to share details of suspicious activity, a spokeswoman told Reuters.

-The company has recently faced a barrage of criticism over privacy lapses, election-related activity and its dominance in online advertising, spurring calls for more regulation and anti-trust investigations.
+The social media platform has recently faced a barrage of criticism over privacy lapses, election-related activity and its dominance in online advertising, spurring calls for more regulation and anti-trust investigations.

 ((Kanishka.Singh@thomsonreuters.com; +91 80 6749 0021;))